Alcoholic Beverage Labeling Act

 Research evidence suggests that the current American fetal warnings aren't very effective.
 Many people don't notice them.

 The labels have been criticized for being so poorly-designed as to be almost useless.
 They are small, black-and-white, and entirely text-based, unlike tobacco packaging warning messages, which now mostly use images.
 Although drinking alcohol is harmful to health under all circumstances, the labels warn only about not drinking under specific circumstances, with messages about impaired driving and fetal alcohol spectrum disorders.
 All of these traits have been shown to make labels less effective, in lab and virtual studies.
 Tim Stockwell, one of the researchers designing the Northern Territories Alcohol Labels Study, described evidence on the effectiveness of the labels mandated by the Alcoholic Beverage Labeling Act as "pretty moot because the labels are so bad."

+2025 updates recommended by the Surgeon General

+In 2025, the Surgeon General of the United States Vice Admiral Vivek Murthy called for updates to alcohol warning labels on alcoholic beverages, with the advisory noting "Alcohol is a well-established, preventable cause of cancer responsible for about 100,000 cases of cancer and 20,000 cancer deaths annually in the United States."
+The updates specifically concern the cancer risk associated with alcohol consumption.